 Please Like, Share and Subscribe to the blog for regular updates on orchid care.
 Thank you for the support.

 If you are looking for orchid supplies, do visit my online store by clicking on the below link:

-Orchids require the correct balance of factors that influence their healthy growth.
+Orchids require the optimal balance of factors that influence their healthy growth.
 Fertilizing your orchids can be a real game changer if you get it right.
 Your orchid will be in robust form and will bloom generously during the season.
 The trick is in tweaking it to suit your grow conditions.
 In this post, I am touching upon the fundamentals of fertilizing orchids and giving tips on getting good results.

-My first three years into the orchid hobby were spent on learning how to tend to my orchids.
+My first four years into the orchid hobby were spent on learning how to tend to my orchids.
 While I had a sizeable and healthy collection, the blooms were few and far between.
 My family even began convincing me that I had been duped by the sellers and these plants could bloom well only in green houses.

 But YouTube offered many success stories of growing orchids at home, and I knew that I had to keep trying out new ways to increase blooming.
-I kept fertilizing my orchids once a week with concentrations of 200 TDS of NPK fertilizer, but it just did not seem to be enough.
+I kept fertilizing my orchids once a week by spraying them with concentrations of 200 TDS of NPK fertilizer, but it just did not seem to be enough.
 The few orchids that bloomed produced one or two flowers.
 That’s when I realised that perhaps they required more frequent application at higher concentrations.

 I got new insights on nutrition for orchids by watching Rick L’s Orchids channel on YouTube.
 His explanations seemed logical and his orchids looked healthy and bloomed abundantly.
 I laid down a similar strategy for fertilizing my orchids.
 I fine-tuned it to suit my climatic conditions and my orchids are responding well by producing more blooms with each passing season.

 However, I have achieved results after experimenting repeatedly.
 I am sharing my insights and tips on applying fertilisers that helped improve blooming.